datacarpentry/semester-biology/materials/vectors-R.md

 area
 ```

-* If we want to keep the results of the calculation them in a new variable
+* To keep the results of the calculation store them in a new variable

 ```r
 doubled_area <- area * 2